 Click here to find the right type of license for your work needs.

-Candidates who meet the licensing requirements for this type of license need to submit the completed license application with a passport-sized photograph, ID proof, past employment details, relevant certification documents and pay the applicable fee at a Service NSW centre.
+Candidates who meet the requirements for this license need to submit the completed application with a passport-sized photograph, ID proof, past employment details, and relevant certification documents.
+They also must pay the applicable fee at a Service NSW Centre.

 7. Work Conditions For A Concreter

 Concreters in Australia generally work standard hours.
 Full-time employees work for 45 hours per week, and it may include working on weekends.